TortoisesSAO/CodesDevice/README.md

   * Compiler: TI Clang Version 2.1
 * Software:
   * Decoder: Python.
 Convert binary information stored in the SD card to human readable information.
+In order to perform the reception of the
+* TD: Tracking Device
+* DCS: Data Collection Station
 ## Firmware features: Table of Contents

 - [Modular Design and Scalability](#modular-design-and-scalability)